 December 17th, 2013

-I’m proud to announce my friends from Rest in Haste just released a two-track 7 inch vinyl record featuring an illustration I made for them in the cover.
+My friends from Rest in Haste just released a two-track 7 inch vinyl record featuring an illustration I made for them in the cover.
 My friend Filip from Capital Grey describes them as “Sounds like Queens of the Stone Age”.
 I am not sure I agree with Filip’s assessment in full, but I do wish they sang in Czech more often.
 In any case, you should buy their record.
 It’s pretty cool, and there are only five hundred of those covers out there.